rmarx/DOM2AFrame-perfcal17/post.md

 # DOM2AFrame : Putting the Web back in WebVR

-This post is about the [DOM2AFrame proof-of-concept library][d2a_github], which **transcodes typical HTML/CSS webpages to WebVR compatible UIs** on-the-fly, while maintaining support for full interaction and animation at good enough&trade; framerates.
+This post is about the [DOM2AFrame proof-of-concept (and extremely non-production-ready) library][d2a_github], which **transcodes typical HTML/CSS webpages to WebVR compatible UIs** on-the-fly, while maintaining support for full interaction and animation at good enough&trade; framerates.
 This fun project has helped us get deeper insights in CSS handling, the browser's rendering pipeline, supported and missing JavaScript APIs and the performance of WebGL.

 Some of the main takeaways:
 - WebGL is amazingly fast and even relatively unoptimized JS code can get you good results